Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

-One of my most favourite meals in the world is the iconic Punjabi dish, Tandoori Paneer Tikka.
+One of my most favourite meals in the world is the iconic North Indian dish, Restaurant-Style Paneer Tikka.
 When this street food gem is served alongside lemon wedges, salad and mint and coriander chutney, nothing else comes close.
 The beauty of simple ingredients, very few spices and fiery cooking method ensures this dish is world famous for its leopard-spotted char and smoky flavours.

 I’ve been working on this recipe for the ultimate Restaurant-Style Tandoori Paneer Tikka made without a tandoor or barbecue for SO long.
 You’ll notice my dreams of installing a big, badass tandoor in my garden still haven’t come to fruition.
 Don’t worry though, I’ve found a great workaround.
 It’s a recipe that gives you restaurant or street-style flavours at home with minimal effort.
 Spoiler: there’s no grill or oven involved either.

-A few tips and notes before you start.
+A few tips before you make Restaurant-Style Paneer Tikka

 Marinate the paneer, peppers and onions for a minimum of 30 minutes to give the ingredients time to get acquainted.
 If you have time, you can pop the paneer and veg in the tandoori marinade the night before.
 Be sure to keep it covered in the fridge.